NoobMathematician/VUE.JS-create-a-note-page/README.md

 3 paths:
 + /Home - show all notes
 + /add - to add a note
-+ /note/:id - to edit note
++ /note/:id - to edit a note